 Coal Ministry deputes officer to help CBI with missing records

-New Delhi: Coal Ministry has deputed a joint secretary-level official to provide CBI with the missing files related to the probe in the coal blocks allocation scam after the agency claimed before the Public Accounts Committee that nearly 40 files are still not with it.
+New Delhi: Coal Ministry has deputed a joint secretary-level official to provide CBI with the missing files related to the probe in the coal block allocation scam after the agency claimed before the Public Accounts Committee that nearly 40 files are still not with it.

 CBI sources said that the Ministry has deputed the officer to liaison with the agency team in tracing files related to allotment of coal block under its investigations.

 Last week, CBI Director Ranjit Sinha had claimed before the parliamentary panel that agency's probe has slowed down as the coal ministry has not provided all related files.